De Biesbosch National Park: National Park

 The eastern and largest part of the Biesbosch, which is separated from the rest of the Biesbosch by the Nieuwe Merwede river (which serves as the borderline between the provinces of South Holland and North Brabant).
-The Brabantse Biesbosch can be divided in three parts, from which only the so-called Zuidwaard belongs to the National Park.
+The Brabantse Biesbosch can be divided into three parts, from which only the so-called Zuidwaard belongs to the National Park.
 The Zuidwaard of the Brabantse Biesbosch has fewer fields of reeds and sedges compared to the rest of the National Park and consists mostly of willow forests.

 Other

 The National Park occupies only half of the original Biesbosch area.
 The other half has been reclaimed and consists mostly of farmland.
-It can be divided in several parts as well:
+It can be divided into several parts as well: